 \section{Trend Filtering Jointly in Mean and Variance}

 The Bayesian Trend Filter with DSP (BTF-DSP) by \citet{dsp} provides a smooth and locally adaptive estimate of the mean of a time series.
-As an extension, we propose the Bayesian Trend Filter with ASV (BTF-ASV), thereby allowing locally adaptive estimates of both the mean $\{\beta_t\}_{t=1}^{T}$, and the log variance process $\{h_{t}\}_{t=1}^{T}$ simultaneously:
+As an extension, we propose the Bayesian Trend Filter with ASV (BTF-ASV), thereby allowing locally adaptive estimates of both the mean $\{\beta_t\}_{t=1}^{T}$, and the log-variance process $\{h_{t}\}_{t=1}^{T}$ simultaneously:

-We impose two conditionally independent priors on the kth-order differences of $\beta_t$ and $h_t$.
+We impose two conditionally independent priors on the $k$th-order differences of $\beta_t$ and $h_t$.
 The model distinguishes changes in the mean from changes in volatility through its structural formulation: $\beta_t$ enters the likelihood additively, while $h_t$ governs the multiplicative noise scale.
 This separation ensures that fluctuations in the variance do not influence the location of the distribution.
 Below, we show that the model is identifiable in the sense that the evolution variance terms, $\sigma^2_{\beta,t}$ and $\sigma^2_{h,t}$, are uniquely determined by the observed data. \begin{theorem} The following model is identifiable: